< < BACK TO MAIN PAGE

 Winter Court society is built around the Clan more than any other Court.
 Where Summer performs for an audience and Autumn maintains the thread of memory across all communities, Winter collapses inward.
 The Clan is everything: the warmth against the cold, the reason to endure.
 Outsiders are assessed slowly and at length before being granted anything approaching trust, but the process of being brought fully into a Winter Court Clan's circle of protection is one of the most meaningful things their culture offers, and those who have experienced it tend to describe it in terms usually reserved for profound religious experience.

 Their most important traditions center on the Winter Solstice—the longest night—which is simultaneously their holiest and most solemn observance.
-Unlike Summer's Solstice, which is a celebration of light, Winter's is a vigil: the acknowledgment that the darkness is at its fullest, and the community has endured together to reach this point.
+Clan leadership are called to attend the High Court Solstice Masquerade, but those not chosen to be acknowledged by Oberon and Titania gather close to hold the season in their own way.
+Unlike Summer's celebration of light, Winter's Solstice is a vigil: the acknowledgment that the darkness is at its fullest, and the community has endured together to reach this point.
 The fires kept burning through the longest night are not decorative.
 They are a statement of intention.
 Like the fire in the core of the home, the passion that burns at the center of Winter Court can be seen tonight, when the Sidhe join voices together in song.
-Harmonies twine like frost on a window as voices of every range become one, stretching and growing until their music fills the dark.
+Harmonies twine like frost on a window as voices of every range become one, stretching and growing until their music fills and echoes in the dark.
+Examples: Mo Ghile Mear and The Parting Glass performed by The Choral Scholars of University College Dublin

 They are the Court with the strictest hierarchy within individual Clans, though the hierarchy is built on demonstrated endurance and loyalty rather than birth or brilliance.
 An elder of a Winter Clan has simply survived more, endured longer, and kept more people safe, and that is considered the only résumé that matters.